-37. If Paula requests an extension to file her tax return, the latest she could file her return without
+37. Paula requests an extension to file her tax return, the latest she could file her return without nalty is:

-penalty is:

-A. September 15 th .
+А. В. September 15 th .
+October 15 th .

-C. August 15 th .
+D. August 15 th .

-D. November 15 th .
+November 15 th .

-E. None of these.
+Ε. None of these.

 AACSB: Reflective Thinking

 AICPA: FN Research

 Accessibility: Keyboard Navigation

 Blooms: Remember

-Lea arning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.
-Level of Difficulty: 1 Easy
+Lea arning g Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.

-Topic: Taxpayer filing requirements
+Level of Difficulty: 1 Easy Topic: Taxpayer Filing Requirements

-38. If Lindley requests an extension to file her tax return, the latest she could pay her tax due
+38. indley requests an extension to file her tax return, the latest she could pay her tax due hout penalty is:

-without penalty is:

-A A Clasth

 A. April 15 th .

-B. October 15 th .
+В. October 15 th .

 C. August 15 th .

-D. November 15 th .
+November 15 th .

-E. None of these.
+Ε. None of these.

-AACSB: Reflective Thinking AICPA: FN Research
+AACSB: Reflective Thinking

-Accessibility: Keyboard Navigation
+AICPA: FN Research Accessibility: Keyboard Navigation

 Blooms: Remember

-Lea arning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.
+Lea arning 9 Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.

-Level of Difficulty: 1 Easy Tagis: Tayang of fling requirements
+Level of Difficulty: 1 Easy

-Topic: Taxpayer filing requirements
+Topic: Taxpayer Filing Requirements

-39. Corporations are required to file a tax return only if their taxable income is greater than: A. \$0.
+39. Corporations are required to file a tax return only if their taxable income is greater than:

+A. \$0.

 B. \$1,000.

 C. \$600.

 D. \$750.

 E. None of these.

 Corporations are always required to file a tax return.

+, .

+AACSB: Reflective Think AICPA: FN Resea

+Accessibility: Keyboard Naviga

+Blooms: Remem ber

+Le rning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessm

+Level of Difficulty: 1 E

+Topic: Taxpayer Filing Requireme ents

-Lea AACSB: Reflective Thinking AICPA: FN Research Accessibility: Keyboard Navigation Blooms: Remember rning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.
-Level of Difficulty: 1 Easy Topic: Taxpayer filing requirements 40.
-This year April 15 th falls on a Saturday.
-Individual tax returns will be due on: A. April 14th.
-B. April 15th.
-C. April 16th.
-D. April 17th.
+40. This year April 15 th falls on a Saturday.
+Individual tax returns will be due on:

+A. April 14 th .

+B. April 15 th .

+C. April 16 th .

+D. April 17 th .

 E. None of these.

+AACSB: Analytical Think ring

+AICPA: FN Resea

+Accessibility: Keyboard Naviga

-Lea AACSB: Analytic AICPA: FN Research Accessibility: Keyboard Navigation Blooms: Remember rning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.
-Level of Difficulty: 2 Medium Topic: Taxpayer filing requirements
+1. Blooms: Remem rning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessm

+LE rning Objective.
+02-01 identity the ming requirements for income tax returns and the statute of inmitations for assessm Level of Difficulty: 2 Med.
-41. Dominic earned \$1,500 this year, and his employer withheld \$200 of federal income tax from his salary.
-Assuming that Dominic will have zero tax liability this year, he:

-- A. is required to file a tax return. - B. is not required to file a tax return but should file a return anyway. - C. is required to file a tax return but should not file because he owes no tax. - D. is not required to file a tax return and should not file a return. - E. None of these.
+- 41. Dominic earned \$1,500 this year, and his employer withheld \$200 of federal income tax from his salary.
+Assuming that Dominic will have zero tax liability this year, he: - A. is required to file a tax return. - B. is not required to file a tax return but should file a return anyway. - C. is required to file a tax return but should not file because he owes no tax. - D. is not required to file a tax return and should not file a return. - E. None of these.